What is vaping? We discuss the anatomy of vape devices.

 The coils are technically part of the atomizer and are also known as “atomizer heads.”
 When the user presses or switches on the vaping device, the coil functions to heat the aerosol (contained in a wicking material).
 They are replaceable should they encounter a malfunction.

 The wick, also referred to as wicking material, serves to draw the e-juice into the coil to be heated and vaporized.
 The wick is typically constructed from different materials, including mesh, wool, cotton, rayon, and ceramic.

 Though the E-juice is technically not considered a part of the vaping device, it is a crucial component that cannot be relegated to the background.
 This is because it is one of the significant components that produce vapor.
 Without e-juice, the device can’t deliver vapor.
 Hence, the e-liquid is poured into the cartridge or tank, where it undergoes vaporization.
-The E-juice offers different flavours, including menthol, fruit-inspired and traditional tobacco flavours.
+The E-juice offers different flavours, including menthol vape juice, fruit-inspired, lemon vape juice, and traditional tobacco flavours.